styled-components/styled-components/docs/api.md

 > **Note**: You can also pass an Object as an interpolation, and we will treat it like inline styles.
 This is highly discouraged, as the CSS syntax has support for media queries, nesting, etc., which the object syntax doesn't.

-The properties that are passed into an interpolated function get attached a special property, `theme`. `theme` has another property called `update()`, and it allows you to get and set themes from parent components.
+The properties that are passed into an interpolated function get attached a special property, `theme`, which is injected by a higher level [`ThemeProvider`](#theme-provider) component.

 #### Examples